 Shoppe Black is a great resource for ensuring your everyday purchasing decisions are diverse no matter what city you’re in.
 But here are some bookstores, boutiques, and other shops right in your backyard where you can use your spending power to support the local community.

 If you’re looking to add to your bookshelf, check out Mahogany Books.
 The store specializes in selling books for all age groups written by, for, or about people of the African Diaspora, and it stocks a great selection of anti-racist reads.
 You can still order books online to be shipped across the country or call the bookstore at 202-844-2062 to order books you can pick up at its Anacostia location.
 Sankofa has a similar mission, and you can still shop from its online store or watch videos from a lecture series it previously hosted in-store.
-You can also shop from the collection at Loyalty Bookstore, which normally has two locations open in Silver Spring and Petworth, through Bookshop.
+Loyalty Bookstore, which sells a number of books from BIPOC authors, offers contactless pickup at its two locations open in Silver Spring and Petworth and online ordering through Bookshop.

-Brown Beauty Co-Op offers hair care, skincare, and makeup all designed with people of color in mind, and the Dupont Circle store is currently open for pickup or online shopping.
-Lettie Gooch is a women’s boutique that sells a mix of emerging designers and more well-known clothing makers, while Nubian Hueman has an online store for men, women, and children featuring nearly 500 artists and designers from around the world.
-And if you want to translate your social activism into your wardrobe, check out District of Clothing for clothing emblazoned with messages like “common purpose” and “trust black women.”
+Brown Beauty Co-Op in DuPont Circle offers hair care, skincare, and makeup services and products designed with people of color in mind.
+Lettie Gooch is a women’s boutique that sells a mix of emerging designers and more well-known clothing makers, while Nubian Hueman’s gift collection includes a Kamala Harris pencil pack with the VP’s famous sayings emblazoned on them.
+And if you want to translate your social activism into your wardrobe, check out District of Clothing for clothing emblazoned with messages like “MVP Kamala aunty” and “trust black women.”

-Lee’s Flower Shop has been a staple of U Street for 75 years and remains open today, so you can order flower arrangements for pickup or delivery across the country online.
+A staple of U Street for 76 years, Lee’s Flower Shop offers online pickup and delivery across the country.
 And Frères Branchiaux Candle Co. is an artisanal, 100% vegan candle company that sells candles, snuffers, and room sprays through its online store.
 The company was started by three brothers all under the age of 14 so you’ll be supporting young Black entrepreneurs with every purchase, plus they donate 10% of their profits to area homeless shelters.

 More ways to help?